-The thermal insulation of "three star" cabinets and food freezers should be efficient and permanently maintained.
+The thermal insulation of refrigerators should be efficient and permanently maintained.
 In particular, the insulating material shall not be subject to shrinkage and shall not allow, under normal working conditions, an excessive accumulation of moisture.

-No running water shall appear externally when the "three star" cabinet or freezer is subjected to the water vapour condensation test specified in clause 14.
+No running water shall appear externally when the refrigerator is subjected to the water vapour condensation test specified in clause 14.